cameronleger/channelspanner/README.md

 # Requirements

 These have been determined by installing the distribution with the default options and identifying the missing components.
 Your machine's needs may vary, and you can run `ldd ChannelSpanner.so | grep "not found"` to check any missing libraries.
+Also, note the `Dockerfile`s in `build` to see which package names were required to build, and try installing the non-development versions of them.

 ## Ubuntu

-`sudo apt-get install libglew2.0 libopengl0`
+`sudo apt-get install libglew2.0 libopengl0 libbsd0 libfreetype6 libfontconfig1 libjansson4 libfftw3-3`

-## Debian

-`sudo apt-get install libglew2.0`

 # Motivations